livesd/Drinketidrink/Prosjekt-1/README.md

 ## Development process

 During our initial group meeting, we brainstormed project ideas and explored various REST APIs.
-After selecting an accessible API for drink recipes, we discussed the desired features and layout for the webpage.
+After selecting an API for drink recipes, we discussed the desired features and layout for the webpage.
+In our second group meeting we realized that the API we had chosen needed an access key, so we decided to change to an accessible API and did the necessary changes in the code.

 To structure our workflow, we set up a GitHub project with todos, issues, and milestones based on the features we aimed to implement.
 Tasks were divided among group members to facilitate parallel development.